Women's Participation in Open Source Software: A Survey of the Literature: Results

 \textsc{Impostor Syndrome.} Women tend to be risk-averse \cite{dohmen2011individual} and have low computer self-efficacy \cite{burnett2010gender,burnett2011gender,cazan2016computer,hartzel2003self,huffman2013using,singh2013role}, which can affect their behavior with technology, causing women to be less confident in their ability to complete tasks and blame themselves if there is a problem~\cite{PS29,PS30,PS31}.
 Women find it challenging to directly translate competence to confidence without social attraction (being liked by the other community members in terms of having a rapid increase of followers).
 Consequently, initiating a pull-request to a new repository can be problematic due to women's competence-confidence gap~\cite{PS32}.
 Even understanding that confidence is an essential factor when entering OSS~\cite{PS28}, women face a lack of self-efficacy~\cite{PS21,PS18}. \textit{``Despite having proved [their] competency in certain areas of the code/project, [their] opinion is rarely or never asked for''} (quotation from Vasilescu et al.~\cite{PS1}).
 Still, Imtiaz et al.~\cite{PS3} found that women tend to be more restrained than men in general.
 Despite being knowledgeable and professionally well-settled, women may be more reluctant to publicly display their work ~\cite{PS1}.

-\textsc{Community Reception Issues.} Women reported to feel restrained when communities nullify them when they do not have enough skills to provide contributions since the first day~\cite{PS20}.
+\textsc{Community Reception Issues.} Women reported to feel restrained when communities nullify them when they do not have enough skills to provide contributions on their first day~\cite{PS20}.
 When trying to find a mentor, upon discovering their mentee's gender, men mentors can treat the relationship as a dating opportunity~\cite{PS22}.
 This makes finding a mentor an arduous task, which includes attracting attention and breaking into a close-knit OSS community~\cite{PS21}.
-Many women use a fake GitHub and hide their gender, \textit{``so that people would assume [they] were male''}~\cite{PS1}.
+Many women use fake GitHub accounts and hide their gender, \textit{``so that people would assume [they] were male''}~\cite{PS1}.

 \textsc{Stereotyping.} Pre-existing stereotypes~\cite{PS8,PS28}, gender roles, and ``macho'' attitudes can cause gender inequalities in OSS communities~\cite{PS24}.
 Women are boxed into specializations despite their manifest protest against it, as the legal case against the front-end/back-end distinction has shown~\cite{PS26}.
-Additionally, men often treat women as if they were their mother, asking for advice about how to dress and behave and then refusing to enter into a technical dialogue thereafter~\cite{PS22}.
+Additionally, men often treat women as if they were their mothers, asking for advice about how to dress and behave and then refusing to enter into a technical dialogue thereafter~\cite{PS22}.

 \textsc{Work-life Balance Issues.} Women that participated in Lee and Carver's~\cite{PS21} study reported a lack of time and family responsibilities.
-Only women from this study reported family responsibilities as a challenge.
+Only women from this study, and not from other studies, reported family responsibilities as a challenge.